Get your home holiday-ready 🎄 SEE ALL IDEAS

 Repeat this pyrethrin fungus gnat treatment until all signs of infestation, including flying adults and larvae and eggs in the soil, disappear.
 This may take some time, especially if several houseplants are in quarantine for these pests.
 To get rid of fungus gnats faster, consider using this method in addition to the above alternatives.

-It’s also a good idea to get rid of that infested top layer of potting soil—just in case!
-Remove and discard the top 2 inches of soil outdoors, and replace it with fresh, sterile potting mix suited to your houseplant.
+Remove the top 2 inches of soil and discard it outdoors, and replace it with fresh, sterile potting mix suited to your houseplant.
 You might want to also sprinkle about 1/2 inch of sand over the soil surface.
 Fungus gnats aren’t fond of sand, since it dries out quickly and contains none of the organic debris they crave.
-For an even drier alternative, try a layer of diatomaceous earth, a natural desiccant and insecticide.
+For an even drier alternative, try a layer of diatomaceous earth, which is a natural desiccant and insecticide.

 How to Prevent Fungus Gnats